-Colorado is home to more than 19,000 black bears, bringing them into ever more contact – and conflicts – with humans.
+Colorado is home to more than 19,000 black bears, bringing them into more contact and conflicts with humans.

-Millions of acres of forest in Colorado is ripe to burn in the future.
-But Forest Service and other agencies lack the funds for more fire prevention.
+Millions of acres of forest in Colorado are ripe for burning in the future.
+But the Forest Service and other agencies lack the funds for more fire prevention.

 On August 5, 2015, the toxic secrets of The Gold King Mine high in the San Juan Mountains of Colorado spilled forth when workers breached a plug containing mine wastes.
 Three million gallons of heavy metal-laden wastewater spilled into area watersheds and flowed through downstream towns.
 I lived about three blocks from the Animas when it happened.

 Black bears in Colorado are spending less time in hibernation and living closer to human development.
 They still prefer nuts and berries over garbage.
 And their numbers are decreasing.
 Those are some of the key findings of a recently-concluded Colorado Parks & Wildlife study of bears living near Durango.

 Two proposals are competing on managing a large swath of federal land in southeast Utah.

 A giant, concentrated plume of greenhouse gas hovers over the San Juan Basin region of the Four Corners.